-RECOMMENDATIONS FOR HAWAII'S EARLY CARE AND EDUCATION SYSTEM
+RECOMMENDATIONS FOR OHIO'S EARLY CARE AND EDUCATION SYSTEM

-- Increase efficiency and cost-effectiveness of monitoring and oversight by aligning administration of the Child Care and Development Fund (CCDF) with state Pre-K and the Child and Adult Care Food Program. - Improve program alignment and efficiency by colocating CCDF with state Pre-K and the Head Start Collaboration Office. - Facilitate cross-agency communication to ensure seamless coordination and transition for IDEA Part C (infants/toddlers) and Part B, Section 619 (3-5 year olds). - Ensure the State Advisory Council for Early Education and Care, mandated by the Improving Head Start for School Readiness Act of 2007, is fulfilling its required activities, including conducting a statewide needs assessment on the quality and availability of early care and learning programs. - Include licensing as the entry level for state Quality Rating and Improvement System to ensure program quality.
+- Increase efficiency and cost-effectiveness of monitoring and oversight by aligning the administration of the Child Care and Development Fund (CCDF) with state Pre-K and the Child and Adult Care Food Program. - Improve program alignment and efficiency by colocating CCDF with state Pre-K and Head Start Collaboration Office. - Facilitate cross-agency communication to ensure seamless coordination and transition for IDEA Part C (infants/toddlers) and Part B, Section 619 (3-5 year olds). - Ensure the State Advisory Council for Early Education and Care, mandated by the Improving Head Start for School Readiness Act of 2007, is fulfilling its required activities, including conducting a statewide needs assessment on the quality and availability of early care and learning programs.